BFEdev/BFE.dev-solutions/README.md

+> Updates on Sep 2024.
+>
+> This repo is archived.
+We expected high quality contents from contents and it didn't work out.
+We're trying new approach and this repo is archived.
+Thanks to all past contributors, your contents won't show up directly on BFE.dev but will continue to exist here.

 # BFE.dev-solutions

 Thanks for using [BFE.dev](https://bfe.dev) and showing interest in contributing.
 This repo holds the solutions for questions on BFE.dev.